|Trophy Brown Trout |

 Besides offering everything you could possibly need for an unforgettable outing on the premiere year-round trout fisheries in the country either at the fly shop or the café, Blue Ribbon will be offering on-site lodging that offers the best in value, convenience and style in the region.
 We have enlisted the help of Jack London to design and build four exquisite log cabins for our guests, the Blue Ribbon ANGLER SERIES, and each unit is specifically designed with an angler’s needs in mind.
 Now, it is possible to have every aspect of your fly fishing adventure taken care of by Blue Ribbon.
 Rest assured that these cabins offer up the most comfortable layouts to be found anywhere, and located adjacent to the fly shop and Anglers Coffee Café, in a section of the property we refer to as Anglers Village.
 All three entities are smack dab in the heart of the Ozark's best fly fishing areas.
 Norfork Dam is just ten minutes away, Rim Shoals is fifteen minutes from the cabins and Bull Shoals Dam, where the most well-known stretch of the White River begins, is a mere twenty-five minutes from the Blue Ribbon complex.
 Plus, there are many other wonderful areas within a short drive.
 Having a central location is critical on fluctuating tailwaters such as the White and Norfork because we never know what the water conditions are going to be like on any given day; this saves time and minimizes frustration.
 When you start your day at Blue Ribbon, the best stretches of river are never more than 25 minutes away, and if you are fishing on your own, we will be more than happy to help you come up with a game plan that will maximize your fishing time based on the water conditions at hand.

-During the past week, we have had a rain event (about an inch in Cotter), warm temperatures and heavy winds.
-The lake level at Bull Shoals rose seven tenths of a foot to rest at nine and eight tenths feet above power pool of 654.00 feet.
-This is thirty one and two tenths feet below the top of flood pool.
-Upstream, Table Rock Lake fell three tenths of a foot at one and seven tenths feet above power pool and fourteen and three tenths feet below the top of flood pool.
-Beaver Lake rose one and four tenths feet to rest at four feet above power pool or five and six tenths feet below the top of flood pool.
-On the White, we have had significant generation and some wadable water.
-Norfork Lake remained steady at five feet above power pool of 553.75 feet or twenty one and two tenths feet below the top of flood pool.
-On the Norfork, we have had wadable water most days.
-The lakes in the White River system are all above the top of power pool and we are getting much more generation.
-I expect this trend to continue for the next few weeks.
+During the past week, we have had no rain, warmer then colder temperatures and moderate winds.
+The lake level at Bull Shoals rose nine tenths of a foot to rest at one foot below seasonal power pool of 659 feet.
+This is thirty seven feet below the top of flood pool.
+Upstream, Table Rock Lake remained steady at a foot below power pool and sixteen feet below the top of flood pool.
+Beaver Lake remained steady at two and two tenths feet below seasonal power pool or eleven and eight tenths feet below the top of flood pool.
+On the White, we have had wadable water every day.
+Norfork Lake fell one tenth of a foot to rest at one and two tenths feet below seasonal power pool of 553.75 feet and twenty seven and four tenths feet below the top of flood pool.
+On the Norfork, we have had wadable water every day and moderate generation in the evening.

-Crooked Creek and the Buffalo River are navigable.
-With spring here, the smallmouths are active.
+The Buffalo National River and Crooked Creek are extremely low.
+With colder temperatures, the smallmouth are much less active.
 The most effective fly has been a tan and brown Clouser minnow.
 Carefully check the water level before entering Crooked Creek or the Buffalo River.
 There are no dams on these streams.
 They both have large drainages and are prone to flooding during and following any rain event.
 The water can rise very quickly.

 The water level on the Spring River is fishable.
-This is a great place to wade fish when they are running water on the White and Norfork Rivers.
-Canoe season will begin this weekend and the canoeists can a problem.
-Fish the upper river at the Lassiter Access to avoid them.
+This is a great place to wade fish, when they are running water on the White and Norfork Rivers.
 Be sure to wear cleated boots and carry a wading staff.
 There is a lot of bedrock that can get very slick.
 The hot flies have been olive woolly buggers with a bit of flash, cerise and hot pink San Juan worms and Y2Ks.